Skip links

 I am not looking forward to a socially planned way to live my life – whoever gets to run the country should rule in the interests of all stakeholders.
 This £40Bn budget puts the weight squarely on the SME’s that actually provide the revenue that runs the country, dampen that we get a recession.

 And on a personal and business level, here at Proptech-PR we work daily with 136 proptech founders with a combined market capitalisation of £1.47Bn and my mobile is already pinging and my other messaging systems are going to meltdown.
-So I think yes Rachael has stimulated the tech industry and industry on the whole but not in the way she would like, as the Alternative Investment Market is going to see a continued number of people cashing in and worst not investing in the first place.
+So I think yes Rachal has stimulated the tech industry and real estate vertical on the whole, but not in the way she would like, as the Alternative Investment Market is going to see a continued number of people cashing out.

 Andrew Stanton Founder & Editor of 'PROPTECH-X' where his insights, connections, analysis and commentary on proptech and real estate are based on writing 1.3M words annually.
 Plus meeting 1,000 Proptech founders, critiquing 400 decks and having had 130 clients as CEO of 'PROPTECH-PR', a consultancy for Proptech founders seeking growth and exit strategies.
 He also acts as an advisory for major global real estate companies on sales, acquisitions, market positioning & operations.
 With 100K followers & readers, he is the 'Proptech Realestate Influencer.'